Instructor: Kevin Shoemaker

 Course description

 This class explores how concepts of population ecology can be used to inform the conservation and management of natural populations and ecosystems.
-We emphasize practical approaches to problem-solving in ecology, conservation, and wildlife management using simulation models and inferential statistics.
+We emphasize practical approaches to problem-solving in ecology, conservation, and wildlife management using simulation models and statistics.
 Topics include Population Viability Analysis (PVA), limits to population growth, metapopulation ecology, species interactions (competition and predation), threats to wild populations, wildlife management and more.
 Laboratory exercises provide students with hands-on experience with wildlife population models and their practical applications in wildlife ecology and management.

 Prerequisites